NormanTUD/OmniOpt/.gui/_tutorials/architecture.md

 The HPC setup includes:

 - **Login Node**: The initial access point to the cluster where users log in via SSH.
-- **Head Node**: Runs the OmniOpt2 Core script that manages job submissions.
+- **Head Node**: Runs the OmniOpt2 main script that manages job submissions.
 - **Compute Nodes**: Actual machines in the cluster executing jobs (`Job #1`, `Job #2`, ..., `Job #n`).
 - **Runs Storage**: A filesystem accessible by the cluster where results are saved.